AkramAls/AWS_MLE_Proj/README.md

   3. Customer Conversion Prediction: Using supervised learning to predict the likelihood of a person becoming a customer.

 #### Data Description
 The dataset is provided by Udacity and Arvato Financial Solutions.
-It includes four data files and two descriptive files explaining the features:
+It includes four data files and two descriptive files explaining the features.
+Note: due to data terms and condition the dataset has been deleted as keeping it will be considered a voilation of those terms and conditions.
+The dataset contains a summed up following descrpition:

 Customer Segmentation: